ianmkinney/ai-kitchen-manager/ecochef-ai/supabase/migrations/README.md

 - A JSON structure for detailed nutrition information
 - A flag indicating that the nutrition values are estimated

 A new trigger `set_default_nutrition` is also created to automatically set default nutrition values for new recipes.

+### Shopping List Table Migration

+The `shopping_list_table.sql` file adds:

+- A `ShoppingListItem` table for storing shopping list items
+- Row-level security policies to ensure users can only access their own items
+- Appropriate indexes for performance optimization

+## Troubleshooting

+If you encounter errors about columns already existing, use the `shopping_list_table.sql` script instead of the combined migration file, as it focuses only on creating the ShoppingListItem table.